Placerville, California: Economy

 The region east of Placerville, popularly known as Apple Hill and Pleasant Valley, is becoming a center for wine production.
 The wine region is officially designated as the El Dorado AVA.
-The largest wineries in the area are Boeger, Lava Cap and Madrona, but most of the 30 plus wineries surrounding Placerville are family owned and smaller in wine grape and wine production.
+The largest wineries in the area are Boeger, Lava Cap and Madroña, but most of the 30 plus wineries surrounding Placerville are family owned and smaller in wine grape and wine production.
 The region is "renown[ed] for making vibrantly flavorful, distinctly delicious wines, grown in the dramatic elevations of the Sierra Nevada."
 The area is increasingly a center for sophisticated production of Rhone style wines, noted by El Dorado County having a local chapter of the Rhone Rangers winemaker association.

 Formerly known as Anderson Field, the arena and main grandstand that is now known as Placerville Speedway was originally built by the El Dorado County Fair during the winter months of 1956.
 Constructing a clay racing surface around the perimeter of the football field, Warren Jewitt and Bruno Romani created what was originally known as "Hangtown Speedway".
 Auto racing took place here for the first time on June 18, 1965.

 Since 1965, Placerville Speedway has hosted several racing divisions.
 The track was cut out of a hillside, giving it higher banking, and covered with a dark red clay racing surface.

 Placerville is home to the Mountain Democrat, the oldest continuously published newspaper in California, and Marshall Medical Center.

 Transportation

 Placerville is served by two major highways.
 California State Route 49 runs north and south, connecting the city with the other major communities in the Sierra Nevada foothills.
 U.S. Route 50 heads west to Sacramento and east to South Lake Tahoe.
 This portion of U.S. Route 50 is a part of the Lincoln Highway.

-El Dorado Transit runs public bus service, both local routes connecting Placerville to other populated areas on the western slope and weekday commuter service to/from Sacramento.
-Amtrak's thruway bus service stops in Placerville along its route connecting Sacramento and South Lake Tahoe.
+El Dorado Transit runs public bus service, both local routes connecting Placerville to other populated areas on the western slope and weekday commuter service to/from Sacramento, including the 20 bus to Iron Point Station.

+Amtrak Thruway 20C provides a daily connection to Sacramento Valley Station to the west, and South Lake Tahoe to the east, with a few stops in between.

 Placerville is served by the Placerville Airport.
 A "Good Neighbor" airport (one that takes measures for noise abatement), it has a 4200 ft runway, but is not currently served by any commercial air transport.